 We want you to be happy, healthy and to have work-life balance.
-Our Wellness @ Work program gives you access to free counselling and coaching; a quiet room for meditation and weekly reflection sessions; financial health checks; free flu vaccinations; ergonomic checks; discounted gym memberships; and a Work Health and Safety officer.
+Our Wellness at Work program gives you access to free counselling and coaching; a quiet room for meditation; financial health checks; free flu vaccinations; ergonomic checks; discounted gym memberships; and a Work Health and Safety officer.

 Flexible working conditions may also be available which you can discuss with your manager.
-Working from home, or arranging flexible start and finish times, are some options that may be considered.
+Working from home or arranging flexible start and finish times are some options that can be considered.

 Our professional development plan allows you and your manager to discuss your work goals, reflect on your progress, and to discuss your professional development opportunities.

-Employees who have worked with us for one year have access to study leave and financial assistance to further develop their skills at a tertiary level.
+Employees who have worked with us for one year may have access to job-related study leave and financial assistance to further develop their skills at a tertiary level.

 You’ll also have access to our wider networks in the international aid and development sector, including Caritas Internationalis and ACFID online networks, conferences and other opportunities that you and your manager can discuss.